lark-parser/lark/docs/features.md

    - Implements a parse-aware lexer that provides a better power of expression than traditional LALR implementations (such as ply).
  - EBNF-inspired grammar, with extra features (See: [Grammar Reference](grammar.md))
  - Builds a parse-tree (AST) automagically based on the grammar
- - Stand-alone parser generator - create a small independent parser to embed in your project.
+ - Stand-alone parser generator - create a small independent parser to embed in your project. ([read more](tools.md))
  - Flexible error handling by using an interactive parser interface (LALR only)
  - Automatic line & column tracking (for both tokens and matched rules)
  - Automatic terminal collision resolution